i-Ne-i/my-new-project/README.md

 ## Data Sources and AI methods

 The first technological process is provided by the institution itself through digitization, where we get the cover, page and back cover image with its corresponding textual content.
-For the automatic translation, using Neural Networks.
+For the automatic translation, using Neural Networks (LSTM).
 The transcription is a more complex process and, currently, the community is working with several models; hence the challenge is standardising the model.
 For transcription of Opuscula´s incunabulae, we need to apply Computer Vision and combination of Neural Networks.

 ## Challenges

-What does your project _not_ solve?
-Which limitations and ethical considerations should be taken into account when deploying a solution like this?
+The challenge is to know which combination of neural networks is the correct one for the transcription of this incunabulae, training the model and see if it is applicable to other types of incunabulae.

 ## What next?

-How could your project grow and become something even more?
-What kind of skills, what kind of assistance would you  need to move on?
+To become a real project, it is necessary to form an interdisciplinary team with the following profiles (data scientists and engineering, archivists like me, librarians and philologists).
+Alternatively, it could pursue this idea with companies or technology centres that can apply its model with the support of the institution that is the custodian of the incunabulae and my participation as an expert.

 ## Acknowledgments